 Acetylene is an explosive hydro-carbon gas manufactured for use in welding and cutting torches.[4]
 My client was seriously injured when an acetylene tank he was cleaning exploded blowing him through the wall of the sheet metal building where he was working.
 Good thing the blast bent him over or the steel beam in the wall where he was standing would have decapitated him.
 Blew his clothes and burned every hair on his body off leaving him standing naked against the chain link fence on the other side of the wall.
 Now that’s one Hell of a story and the bestv part is I didn’t have to make one word of it up.
 I just had to listen to what my client said.
 And the beauty is your word thievery doesn’t have stop with your client.
 His wife’s saying what she missed most since his accident was not being able to exchange sweet nothings with her husband because of the ringing in his ears.
 Or his brother when asked if he was in much pain following the explosion saying, “He was in shaking kind of pain like a dog thought it was gonna die!”
 The hair on the back of the juror’s neck stood on end.
 I like to think of myself as a pretty good trial lawyer, but I couldn’t have come up with describing pain that way in a million years.

 Not only aren’t you a Shakespeare, but you’re also not Steven Spielberg.
-Know Even great directors listen for the unexpected turn of a phrase that catches the ear.
+Know even great directors listen for the unexpected turn of a phrase that catches the ear.
 Did you know, Humphrey Bogart’s ”here’s looking at you kid” in Casablanca was an ad lib?
 The director chose to keep the line in the film and won Best Director in 1944.[6]
 If you find yourself trying to tell a client what to say instead of listening to what they are saying, know you are well on your way to your witness testifying in a monotone voice that lacks any resonance of truth.

 Now, sure, sometimes your witness may need some prodding to open up.
 Ask them open ended questions that don’t suggest answers[7] like what’s your biggest fear about testifying in Court?
 Can you tell me more about that?
 How did that feel?
 Don’t be surprised to discover some witnesses are just hopeless and don’t make the mistake of thinking you have the directorial where with all to make them stars.
 Look for an alternative.